streamjoin/nusthesis/README.md

 ## Compilation ##

-Run the `build.sh` script to compile in Linux.
+Run the `build.sh` script to compile in Linux, macOS or emulated Unix-like environment for Windows (e.g., [Cygwin](https://www.cygwin.com/) and [MinGW](http://www.mingw.org/ "Minimalist GNU for Windows")).
+For compilation in the native Windows, run the `build.bat` script.

-You may customize the name of the output .pdf file by configuring `PDF_NAME` in the script.
+You may customize the name of the output .pdf file by configuring `PDF_NAME` in the above scripts.

 ## Dependencies ##